Masao-Taketani/StarGAN-tf2/README.md

 **coming soon**

 ## Train
 If your GPU has Tensor Cores(compute capability 7.0 or higher), you can train the model as follows.
-Otherwise you need to set an option `--use_mp False` to train.
+Otherwise you need to set an option `--nouse_mp` to train.
 ```
 python train.py
 ```